blacknr51/ScrapiReddit/README.md

 Artifacts now default to `./scrapi_reddit_data` (or the path in `SCRAPI_REDDIT_OUTPUT_DIR`).
 Override with `--output-dir` if you prefer another location.
 Set `--output-format both` to persist CSV summaries alongside the raw JSON.

 `--limit` controls the total number of posts fetched per listing (defaults to 100, set `--limit 0` to fetch until the listing exhausts its `after` cursor).
-Comment requests default to `--comment-limit 250` (max 500 per fetch) and only run when `--fetch-comments` or `--post-url` is provided, keeping the scraper lightweight by default.
+Comment requests default to `--comment-limit 250` (max 500 per fetch); pass `--comment-limit 0` to use the maximum automatically.
+Comments are only fetched when `--fetch-comments` or `--post-url` is provided, keeping the scraper lightweight by default.

 ## Python API